zewt/exrflatten/README.md

 **--create-mask** generates a mask from other channels in the input image.
 The mask can then be used with other commands, like [--save-layers](#operation---save-layers) and [--stroke](#operation--stroke).

-The argument to **--create-mask** specifies how to create the mask, and is a semicolon-separated list of arguments.
-The only required argument is **type**.
+The argument to **--create-mask** is the mask mode:

+- **--create-mask=facing** Generate a facing angle mask using normals and the camera position.
+- **--create-mask=depth** Generate a mask from camera depth.
+- **--create-mask=distance** Generate a mask based on distance from a given point.

+This command takes the following options:

-- **name=MaskName** Set the name of the mask to create.
+- **--name=MaskName** Set the name of the mask to create.
 This argument is required.
-- **type=facing** Generate a facing angle mask using normals and the camera position.
-- **type=depth** Generate a mask from camera depth.
-- **type=distance** Generate a mask based on distance from a given point.
-- **src=SourceLayer** Specify the EXR layer to read.
+- **--src=SourceLayer** Specify the EXR layer to read.
 By default, a layer is chosen based on the type.
-- **min=1** **max=10** Specify the minimum and maximum value for the mask.
+- **--min=1** **--max=10** Specify the minimum and maximum value for the mask.
 For depth, this is the depth range from the camera.
 For distance, this specifies the nearest and furthest distance for the mask.
 Values out of this range will be clamped to 0-1.
-- **noclamp** If set, values won't be clamped to the 0-1 range.
+- **--noclamp** If set, values won't be clamped to the 0-1 range.
-- **invert** If set, invert black and white in the map.
+- **--invert** If set, invert black and white in the map.
-- **normalize** Automatically normalize the map, so the smallest value is black and the highest value is white.
+- **--normalize** Automatically normalize the map, so the smallest value is black and the highest value is white.
-- **angle=1=0=0** For type=facing, set the direction to measure the angle from.
+- **--angle=1,0,0** For type=facing, set the direction to measure the angle from.
 By default, this is 1,0,-1, which is towards the camera.
 This can be used to create a mask for surfaces facing in a particular direction.
-- **pos=0=0=0** For type=distance, set the world space point to measure from.
+- **--pos=0,0,0** For type=distance, set the world space point to measure from.

 ### Operation: --stroke

 Add a stroke to the image, with optional intersection lines.
+The argument to --stroke is an object ID: **--stroke=1**.

 This command takes the following options:

-- **id=1** The object ID to stroke.
-- **output-id=1** The object ID to write the stroke to.
-By default, the stroke is written to the same ID as it's read.
-- **radius=1** The radius of the stroke.
+- **--radius=1** The radius of the stroke.
 Higher values make the outline thicker.
-- **fade** The radius of the stroke fade-off.
+- **--fade=1** The radius of the stroke fade-off.
 Higher values make the outline fade out over a larger area.
-- **color=#000000** The color of the stroke.
+- **--color=#000000** The color of the stroke.
-- **intersections** If present, include intersection lines.
+- **--intersections** If present, include intersection lines.
 This requires a world space position channel named "P".
-- **stroke-mask=MaskName** The name of a mask for the stroke.
+- **--stroke-mask=MaskName** The name of a mask for the stroke.
 This allows preventing the stroke from being drawn on some parts of the image.
-- **intersection-mask=MaskName** The name of a mask for intersection lines.
+- **--intersection-mask=MaskName** The name of a mask for intersection lines.
 This may be the same as **stroke-mask**.
-- **intersection-min-distance=1** The minimum distance between two samples before intersection lines begin appearing.
+- **--intersection-min-distance=1** The minimum distance between two samples before intersection lines begin appearing.
 This is at a distance of 1000 units, and is adjusted for objects nearer or farther.
-- **intersection-fade=1** The distance after **intersection-min-distance** for intersection lines to fully appear.
+- **--intersection-fade=1** The distance after **intersection-min-distance** for intersection lines to fully appear.
+- **--output-id=1** The object ID to write the stroke to.
+By default, the stroke is written to the same ID as it's read.

 # Limitations